Starting a Food Forest

 1. Canopy Layer

-Apple, pear, walnut, oak (acorns)
+Apple, pear, walnut, black walnut (isolated)

 Cold (Zone 3โ4)

-Hazelnut, butternut, chokecherry, crab apple
+Hazelnut, butternut, crab apple, chokecherry

 Humid SE

-Persimmon, pawpaw, fig, pecan
+Persimmon, pawpaw, fig, pecan, mulberry

 Arid SW

-Mesquite, piรฑon pine, jujube
+Mesquite, piรฑon pine, jujube, pomegranate

 2. Sub-Canopy / Large Shrub